-NOTE: If the student's parent refuses consent for MA service coordination or access to public benefits, the public agency is not relieved of its responsibility to provide all required health related services at no cost to the parents.
+If the student's parent refuses consent for MA service coordination or access to public benefits, the provider agency is not relieved of its responsibility to provide all required health related services at no cost to the parents.

+APPENDIX A

-APPENDIX A Statewide Individualized Education Program (IEP) Form
+Statewide Individualized Education Program (IEP) Form

 The following document is a PDF copy of the Maryland Statewide Individualized Education Program (IEP) form.
-The Individualized Education Program is effective as of July 1, 2023
+The enclosed document becomes effective July 1, 2018.

+APPENDIX B

-APPENDIX B Individuals with Disabilities Education Act (IDEA) 2004 Federal Regulations 34 C.F.R. §§300 & 303
+Individuals with Disabilities Education Act (IDEA) 2004 Federal Regulations 34 C.F.R. §§300 & 303

-Part 300 (Part B) - Assistance To States For The Education Of Children With Disabilities provides the final federal regulations for the Individual with Disabilities Education Act (IDEA) of 2004 published in the Federal Register on August 14, 2006.
+The following document is a PDF copy of final federal regulations for the Individual with Disabilities Education Act (IDEA) of 2004 published in the Federal Register on August 14, 2006.
 The regulations were effective October 13, 2006.
 Supplemental regulations were released December 1, 2008, effective December 31, 2008.

+APPENDIX C

-APPENDIX C Code of Maryland Regulations (COMAR)
+Code of Maryland Regulations (COMAR)